asterisk/documentation/docs/Configuration/Interfaces/Back-end-Database-and-Realtime-Connectivity/ODBC/Configuring-res_odbc.md

 * The res_odbc.so module exists and has proper permissions in /usr/lib/asterisk/modules/
 * Your modules.conf to make sure the module isn't noloaded or being prevented from loading somehow
-* Debug during Asterisk startup to look for messages regarding res_odbc.conf (see logger.conf to get things setup)
+* Debug during Asterisk startup to look for messages regarding res_odbc.conf (see logger.conf to get things set up)

 If you the **odbc show** output shows "Connected: No" then you'll want to try connecting to your ODBC installation from other methods to verify it is working.
 The Linux tool **isql** is good for that.